VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 - **Interaction with Game World**: Manages the character's interaction with the physical game world, including collisions and physics-based reactions.
 - **Asynchronous Processing**: Enhances movement responsiveness and accuracy in networked or computationally complex scenarios by processing movements asynchronously.

-# Documentation for `FCharacterMovementComponentAsyncInput` Member Functions
+# Documentation for `FCharacterMovementComponentAsync` Member Functions

 ## `Simulate`